spa1re4/final-project/Test file.md

 ```
 Test file 1
 Bishkek", "The capital city of Kyrgyzstan, known for its art, culture, and history.
-Ala-Too Square", "The heart of Bishkek is its central Ala-Too square
+Ala-Too-Square", "The heart of Bishkek is its central Ala-Too square
 Hotel Urban" 4
-Ala-Archa Gorge", "The only mountains that can be better than mountains are those that you haven't been to yet
+Ala-Archa-Gorge", "The only mountains that can be better than mountains are those that you haven't been to yet
 ```
 Test file 2

 ```
 Saratov", "The city of Russia, It is known for the Volga river
-Kirov Avenue", "There are many attractions on the former German street: Ancient merchant houses, the church Assuage My Sorrows
+Kirov-Avenue", "There are many attractions on the former German street: Ancient merchant houses, the church Assuage My Sorrows
 Hotel Olympia", 4
-Victory Park", "visit the exhibition of military and civilian equipment
+Victory-Park", "visit the exhibition of military and civilian equipment
 ```
 Test file 3
 ```
 London,"The capital city of England, known for its art, culture, and history
-Big Ben,The world—famous clock tower, towering over the English Parliament building, is one of London's most recognizable landmarks
+Big-Ben,The world—famous clock tower, towering over the English Parliament building, is one of London's most recognizable landmarks
-The Lodge Hotel 5
+Hotel The-Lodge 5
-Day Trips,you can visit Stonehenge, Windsor Castle and Bath with Pub Lunch in Lacock and anothers
+Day-Trips,you can visit Stonehenge, Windsor Castle and Bath with Pub Lunch in Lacock and anothers
 ```